Guide to Basic Sewing Stitches

 Slip Stitch

-The slip stitch is a strong, sturdy, and permanent way to finish a garment, and another great stitch for securing hemlines.
+The slip stitch is a strong, sturdy, and permanent way to finish a garment.
+This is another great stitch for securing hemlines.
 However, unlike the catch stitch, using a slip stitch results in a nearly invisible bond on both sides of the fabric.

 Slip Stitch